Patnem Beach Goa: Restaurants, Yoga, Things To Do & Where to Stay

 Patnem Beach is a five-minute scooter ride away from neighbouring town Palolem and the vibe is rather similar in both places.
 Palolem possibly has more of a nightlife going on.
 I picked Patnem as it was quieter, but made the trek to Palolem almost daily to visit some of the great vegan-friendly restaurants there.
 I suggest getting a scooter if you decide to make Patnem your base such as I did.
 You can get them for as little as $5 per day in many places.
 It’s also nice to explore the neighbouring area once you get bored of Patnem’s single road.

-How to get to Patnem
+How to Get to Patnem Beach in Goa

 Cash in Patnem Beach